tmcgirr/AutoGen_Research/README.md

-# AutoGen with Web Voyager Tool
+# AutoGen Research Group with Web Voyager Tool

+A simple AutoGen Group Chat with a WebVoyager Tool for the research agent.

 Inspired by: https://github.com/langchain-ai/langgraph/blob/main/examples/web-navigation/web_voyager.ipynb